yahoojp-marketing/ads-search-api-documents/migration/en/v6/ReportDefinitionService/README.md

   - `AD_CUSTOMIZERS`
   - Refer to [Changes by Report Type](ReportType.md) for the alternative report types
 - The reportIncludeZeroImpressions field will be removed in v6 and later versions.
+  - In previous versions, by default, items with all zero achievements were excluded.
-  - Items without impressions are also output together, resulting in a large amount of data and an error may occur when retrieving the report.
+  - In v6 and later versions, items without achievements are also output together, resulting in a large amount of data and an error may occur when retrieving the report.
-  - To output only the items with impressions in the v6 or later version to the report, set the items such as imps to 1 or more in the filter condition.
+  - To output only the items with achievements in the v6 or later version to the report, set the items such as IMPS to 1 or more in the filter condition.
 ```r
 #request sample
 {